 The Baltic Olympiad in Informatics 2020 (BOI 2020) is an individual contest between contestants from eleven countries (in alphabetic order): Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Sweden and Ukraine.
-Each country can send up to six contestants.
-The current host country may send an additional, unofficial team.
+Each country can participate with up to six contestants.
+The host country of BOI may send an additional, unofficial team.
 Contestants must be eligible to compete in IOI 2020 to be participants in BOI 2020.

-The contest days of BOI 2020 are Wednesday, April 29, and Thursday, April 30.
+The contest days of BOI 2020 are Tuesday, July 21, and Wednesday, July 22.
 On each contest day the contestants will have five hours to complete three tasks.

-There will be a practice session on Tuesday, April 28, to familiarize the contestants with the contest environment.
+There will be a practice session on Monday, July 20 designed to allow contestants to familiarize themselves with the contest environment.
 The solutions submitted during the practice contest will be graded, but the results will not be considered in the final ranking.

 Environment and supplies